 Post-diffusion cleaning

-Following a phosphorous diffusion, typically a phosphorous doped silicon oxide layer, known as phosphosilicate glass (PSG), remains on the surface of the wafer.
-This layer should be removed prior to passivation, and is typically removed in a short wet chemical etch consisting of an immersion in dilute hydrofluoric (HF) acid for 1-2 minutes, or until a hydrophobic surface is observed.
+Following a phosphorous/boron diffusion, typically, a phosphorous/boron doped silicon oxide layer, known as phosphosilicate glass (PSG) or boron silicate glass (BSG), remains on the surface of the wafer.
+This layer should be removed prior to surface passivation, and is typically removed in a short wet-chemical etch consisting of an immersion in dilute hydrofluoric (HF) acid for 1-2 minutes, or until a hydrophobic surface is observed.
 The wafers will then undergo a rinse in de-ionized water to remove any hazardous HF acid.

 Following this process, the samples may undergo further cleaning in an RCA cleaning procedure prior to passivation, although the wafers should still be considered ‘clean’ immediately after removal from the furnace.